Does this test have other names?

-In G-cell hyperplasia, the G cells in your stomach lining make too much gastrin.
+G-cell hyperplasia.
+Cells in the stomach make too much gastrin.

 What other tests might I have along with this test?

-You may also have a gastric acid level, or pH, test to measure the acid in your stomach
+You may also have lab tests like a gastric acid level, a pH test to measure the acid

 What do my test results mean?

-The results are expressed in picograms per milliliter of blood (pg/mL).
-The normal
+The results are usually expressed in picograms per milliliter of blood (pg/mL).
+The